 – About different clays and how to work with them

 What you will get

-– A range of small ceramic pieces to take home
+– A range of small ceramic pieces including pinch pots and cups to take home

 – Personalised guidance and support while you build

 Something comfortable you don’t mind getting a bit of clay on or an apron if you prefer.

 Anyone any age wanting to give ceramics a go!